jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Surbiton to Borough
 ------------------------
-* SUR-WAT changing to Jubilee at WAT changing to Northern (City) Southbound at LBG in 34-39m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Jubilee at WAT changing to Northern (City) Southbound at LBG in 34-39m at 10tph
-* SUR-WAT changing to W&C at WAT changing to Northern (City) Southbound at UBK in 40-51m at 10tph (+9m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to W&C at WAT changing to Northern (City) Southbound at UBK in 40-51m at 10tph (+9m)
 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 44-48m at 4tph (+10m)
 * CR2 changing to Northern (City) Southbound at AGL in 45-48m at 4tph (+10m)
 * CR2 changing to Central at TCR changing to Northern (City) Southbound at UBK in 47-53m at 4tph (+14m)

 From Surbiton to London Bridge
 ------------------------------
-* SUR-WAT changing to Jubilee at WAT in 30-33m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Jubilee at WAT in 30-33m at 10tph
-* SUR-WAT changing to W&C at WAT changing to Northern (City) Southbound at UBK in 38-49m at 10tph (+12m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to W&C at WAT changing to Northern (City) Southbound at UBK in 38-49m at 10tph (+12m)
 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 42-46m at 4tph (+13m)
 * CR2 changing to Northern (City) Southbound at AGL in 43-46m at 4tph (+13m)

 From Surbiton to Bank/Monument
 ------------------------------
-* SUR-WAT changing to W&C at WAT in 31-38m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to W&C at WAT in 31-38m at 10tph
-* SUR-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 34-39m at 10tph (+2m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Jubilee at WAT changing to Northern (City) at LBG in 34-39m at 10tph (+2m)
 * CR2 changing to Central at TCR in 39-41m at 4tph (+6m)
 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 40-44m at 4tph (+8m)
 * CR2 changing to Northern (City) Southbound at AGL in 41-44m at 4tph (+8m)
 * CR2 changing to District at VIC in 42-44m at 4tph (+9m)
-* SUR-WAT changing to Northern (West End) at WAT changing to District at CHX in 41-47m at 10tph (+10m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Northern (West End) at WAT changing to District at CHX in 41-47m at 10tph (+10m)
-* SUR-WAT changing to BAL-VIC at CLJ changing to District at VIC in 45-49m at 10tph (+13m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 45-49m at 10tph (+13m)

 From Surbiton to Moorgate
 -------------------------
 * CR2 changing to CR1 at TCR in 35-37m at 4tph
-* SUR-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 36-41m at 10tph (+3m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Jubilee at WAT changing to Northern (City) at LBG in 36-41m at 10tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 39-42m at 4tph (+5m)
-* SUR-WAT changing to W&C at WAT changing to Northern (City) at UBK in 38-49m at 10tph (+8m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to W&C at WAT changing to Northern (City) at UBK in 38-49m at 10tph (+8m)
 * CR2 changing to Central at TCR changing to Northern (City) at UBK in 45-51m at 4tph (+12m)

 From Surbiton to Old Street
 ---------------------------
-* SUR-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 37-42m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Jubilee at WAT changing to Northern (City) at LBG in 37-42m at 10tph
 * CR2 changing to Northern (City) Southbound at AGL in 38-41m at 4tph (+0m)
 * CR2 changing to CR1 at TCR changing to Northern (City) at MOG in 39-43m at 4tph (+2m)
-* SUR-WAT changing to W&C at WAT changing to Northern (City) at UBK in 39-50m at 10tph (+5m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to W&C at WAT changing to Northern (City) at UBK in 39-50m at 10tph (+5m)
 * CR2 changing to Central at TCR changing to Northern (City) at UBK in 46-52m at 4tph (+10m)

 From Surbiton to Chancery Lane
 ------------------------------
 * CR2 changing to Central at TCR in 35-37m at 4tph
-* SUR-WAT changing to W&C at WAT changing to Central (Westbound) at UBK in 39-50m at 10tph (+9m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to W&C at WAT changing to Central (Westbound) at UBK in 39-50m at 10tph (+9m)

 From Surbiton to St Pauls
 -------------------------
 * CR2 changing to Central at TCR in 37-39m at 4tph
-* SUR-WAT changing to W&C at WAT changing to Central (Westbound) at UBK in 37-48m at 10tph (+5m)
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to W&C at WAT changing to Central (Westbound) at UBK in 37-48m at 10tph (+5m)

 From Surbiton to Canary Wharf
 -----------------------------
-* SUR-WAT changing to Jubilee at WAT in 37-40m at 10tph
+* SUR-WAT (SUR-WIM-CLJ-VXH-WAT) changing to Jubilee at WAT in 37-40m at 10tph
 * CR2 changing to CR1 at TCR in 42-44m at 4tph (+5m)